V Ideo Game: The Legend of Zelda: Phantom Hourglass

 Late-Arrival Spoiler: If you have yet to play The Wind Waker and still want to go into it without knowing the major narrative surprises, you might want to delay playing Phantom Hourglass, as it summarizes the plot of the former game in the opening cutscene.

 Lampshade Hanging: One of the talking skeletons whines about not being able to use the D-pad and buttons.

 Lovable Coward: Linebeck is the incredibly lovable embodiment of this trope.

 The Maze: The pyramid-shaped temple on the Isle of the Dead.

-Mini-Dungeon: The pyramidal tombs in the isles of the Cobble Kingdom, where the corresponding four Cobble Knights rest, in them Link has to 1) find a way to the isle where Mutoh's Temple is, 2) enable said way in that island, and 3) enter the temple.
+Mini-Dungeon: The pyramidal tombs in the isles of the Cobble Kingdom, where the corresponding four Cobble Knights rest.
+Link has to 1) find a way to the isle where Mutoh's Temple is, 2) enable said way in that island, and 3) enter the temple.

 Money for Nothing: It's not hard to finish this game with literally thousands of Rupees in your purse and nothing worthwhile to buy with them.

 Out of Focus: Tetra compared to The Wind Waker, with Linebeck getting the limelight instead.

 Point of No Return: Once you finish crossing the bridge leading to the final boss it collapses, leaving you stuck on the other side of the room.
 Ciela tells you that this is it; there's no turning back.
 Then a warp path to the beginning of the dungeon appears, subverting it.